argyleink/Bolt/README.md

 `grunt bump`
 Uses the version in package.json, increments it, and creates a .git tag.
 Awesome for lazy release creation.
 Easily add it to `grunt prod` if you want to.

+`grunt subl`
+Opens the `app.sublime-project` file.
+AKA `open app.sublime-project` or `subl app.sublime-project`.
+Just forget about it.

 ## Grunt Tasks
 - [BrowserSync](http://www.browsersync.io/): Proxy to a local server, sync interactions, hot push CSS